majkinetor/unite-cmdmatch/README.md

 unite-cmdmatch
 ==============

-This is [unite](https://github.com/Shougo/unite.vim) source that simulates command line completition.
-It cmaps one key, `<c-o>`, which can be used wile entering command to show completition list for the last word typed.
+This is [unite](https://github.com/Shougo/unite.vim) source that simulates command line completion.
+It cmaps one key, `<c-o>`, which can be used while entering command to show completion list for the last word typed.

 ## Install